Bribery trial ends with deadlocked jury

 After Tuchi questioned the foreperson for several minutes, he found that the jury was hopelessly deadlocked.

-Despite the government’s best attempts to convince the jury that Gary Pierce’s official acts as a corporation commission were influenced by payments made to his wife, Sherry Pierce, the defendants remain free – for now.
+Despite the government’s best attempts to convince the jury that Gary Pierce’s official acts as a utility regulator were influenced by payments made to his wife, Sherry Pierce, the defendants remain free – for now.

+Assistant U.S. Attorneys Fred Battista and Frank Galati had no comment on whether the state would retry the case.
+Galati shrugged at questions from reporters.